 3 easy ways to check your email sending IP reputation

 If you’re having deliverability issues, one of the first things you should investigate is your sender reputation.
-If you use an email marketing service, you may be using a shared IP address with other users that have low-quality emails or poor engagement.
 It’s also possible that you unknowingly sent emails in a way that is viewed as spammy by some email inbox providers.
 Or worse, maybe your IP has been put an email blacklist.

 1. Sender Score from Return Path